 Dependent Students and Independent Students

 Base Amount Category I Category II

 Freshman \$3,500 \$2,000 \$4,000

-Sophomore 4,500 2,000 4,000

-Junior 5,500 2,000 5,000

-Senior 5,500 2,000 5,000
+Sophomore \$4,500 \$2,000 \$4,000

+Junior \$5,500 \$2,000 \$5,000

+Senior \$5,500 \$2,000 \$5,000

+Category I Additional unsubsidized loan amount available t o all students heginni

-- -Category I: Additional unsubsidized loan amount available to all students beginning July 1, 2008 -Category II: Additional unsubsidized loan amount available for dependent students (whose - parents cannot borrow a Direct PLUS loan) and independent students.
+Category I Additional unsubsidized loan amount available to all students beginning July 1, 2008.

+Category II Additional unsubsidized loan amount available for dependent students (whose parents cannot borrow a Direct PLUS loan) and independent students.

 Any combination of Subsidized and Unsubsidized loans cannot exceed the applicable student's Unsubsidized loan limits.
 The actual size of the loan is based on the student's demonstrated financial need and the other components of the financial aid package.
 Students should contact the Office of Student Financial Aid regarding eligibility requirements and the application process.
 A 1% federal default fee may be charged.
+It should be noted that an origination fee up to 1.069% may be taken out of the loan proceeds be the federal government.
 Repayment of the Subsidized loan must begin six months after the borrower graduates or ceases to be a half-time student.
 Repayment of the Unsubsidized loan must begin with immediate repayment or capitalization of interest only.
-The interest rate currently stands at 4.29% for subsidized, and unsubsidized loans.
+The interest rate currently stands at 3.76% for subsidized, and unsubsidized loans.

 Federal Direct PLUS Loan Program: PLUS (Parental Loan for Undergraduate Students) loans are available to parents of dependent undergraduate students.
 PLUS Loans may not exceed the student's cost of attendance less the financial aid assistance he or she will receive during the period of enrollment.
-It should also be noted that a 4% origination fee may be taken out of the loan proceeds by the federal government.
+It should also be noted that a 4.276% origination fee may be taken out of the loan proceeds by the federal government.
 The actual size of the loan is contingent upon other factors of the financial aid package.
 Students should contact the Office of Student Financial Aid regarding eligibility requirements and the application process.
 Repayment of the PLUS Loan begins immediately.
-The interest rate currently stands at 5 84%
+The interest rate currently stands at 5.31%.